1. Am I eligible for the PAIE program?

-See complete eligibility criteria section for more detailed information
+See the complete eligibility criteria section for more detailed information.

-Permanent Residents and Protected Persons: Contact YMCA at (416) 925 5462 for information and to book an appointment.
+Permanent Residents and Protected Persons: Contact YMCA GTA Language Assessment for information and to book an appointment.

 6. How much does it cost?

 If you are selected to participate in the PAIE Program, there will be a program fee of $399+HST.